amamamahmood/amamamahmood.github.io/_pages/about.md

 My CV may be viewed <a href="https://amamamahmood.github.io/assets/pdf/CV-Amama-Mahmood.pdf" target="_blank" rel="noopener noreferrer">here</a>.

-I am on the job market for tenure track faculty positions.
+I am on the job market for post-doc and tenure track faculty positions.